 The land is the foundational dwelling where other sacred dwellings reside.
 We have a 30’ x 60’ Marquees Stretch tent that is used in the warmer months for outdoor community wellness and healing events.
 The tent has a magical feel to it when you are under its protective wingspan from the sun and the rain.
 The stretchy material can be setup to create different expansive or smaller tent shapes and sizes.
 From a womb like cave feeling to a rectangular open space.
 The tent also retains acoustics quite well and does not disappoint, especially for those experiencing a sound bath or music throughout a workshop.

-We are in process of putting up a 30’ Pacific Yurt projected to be ready in 2022.
-The Yurt will be another dwelling that will provide space, but indoors.
-It will be a round house or lodge that naturally evokes sacred circles, which represents unity, infinity, connection, wholeness, and inclusion.
+We have a 30’ Pacific Yurt nestled in the woods.
+The yurt is a dwelling that provides an indoor 'open floor' dry space.
+It is a round house or lodge that naturally evokes sacred circles, which represents unity, infinity, connection, wholeness, and inclusion.
 The dome symbolizes the connection between earth and sky.
-The yurt will sit in our back woods surrounded by trees and natural habitat.
-One can clearly hear the birds, the crickets, the frogs, etc. as if they were right beside you.
+The yurt sits in our back woods surrounded by trees and natural habitat.
+One can clearly hear the birds, the crickets, the frogs, etc. as if they are right beside you.
 It can feel like you are sitting outside in the elements while you are warm and cozy near the wood burning stove.
 The sound of the rain lulls you into a calm state.
 Many people speak of how incredible the acoustics are while being immersed in a sound bath.